Why study Latin at APSU?

 APSU students engage in HIP curricular and co-curricular experiences that advance their learning and knowledge.
 Opportunities include first-year seminar, first-year learning communities, common reading experience 'The Peay Read', undergraduate research, study abroad, service and community-based learning, internships, e-portfolio development, and capstone courses & projects.

-What Foreign Language Majors with Latin Specializations Do After Graduation?
+What Foreign Language Majors with a Latin Concentration Do After Graduation?

 So we all know how much fun it is to study these excellent languages and the cultures of those who spoke them, but what sort of gainful employment can one get with a degree in Classics?
 The answer is that with a Classics degree you can do almost anything you want.
 The highest scores on the LSAT exam every year go to Classics majors.
 Also students with Classics degrees have a higher success rate getting into Medical School than students who only major in sciences.